Clitoria ternatea

 Climate

-Grows naturally in sub-humid to moderately humid subtropical and tropical climates, generally in frost-free areas with annual lows of 15 to 25°C, annual highs of 26 to 35°C annual rainfall of 700 to 4500 mm and a dry season of 6 months or less.
-Under dry season conditions, the plant enters a dormancy stage where growth slows.
+Grows naturally in sub-humid to moderately humid subtropical and tropical climates, generally in frost-free areas with annual lows of 15 to 25°C, annual highs of 26 to 35°C, annual rainfall of 700 to 4500 mm and a dry season of 6 months or less.
+Under dry-season conditions, the plant enters a dormant stage in which growth slows.
 The foliage dies down but recovers again when the rains return.

 Growing

 New plants are usually started from seed but can also be raised from cuttings.
-Performs best on free-draining clay-loam, loam and sandy-loam soils of a moderately acid to alkaline nature, generally with a pH of 5 to 8.5, and on sites with full to partial sun exposure.
+Performs best on free-draining clay loam, loam, and sandy loam soils of a moderately acid to alkaline nature, generally with a pH of 5 to 8.5, and on sites with full to partial sun exposure.
 It has good tolerance to drought and limestone soils.

 Problem features

-Butterfly pea re-seeds naturally, and it is a declared noxious weed and invasive species in Australia.
+Butterfly Pea reseeds naturally and is a declared noxious weed and invasive species in Australia.
 The Hawaii Pacific Weed Risk Assessment project (HPWRA) assessed it as a high weed risk species for Hawaii.

 Where it grows